Vie de France

 Vie de France Co., Ltd. (ヴィ・ド・フランス, Vi do Furansu) is a Japanese bakery chain owned by Yamazaki Baking.
 It is headquartered in Chiyoda, Tokyo.

-Its United States division is headquartered in the Tysons Corner CDP of unincorporated Fairfax County, Virginia, United States, with operations (circa 2018) in Alexandria, Virginia, Elmsford, New York, and Vernon, California.
+Its United States division is headquartered in the Tysons area of Fairfax County, Virginia, with operations (circa 2018) in Alexandria, Virginia, Elmsford, New York, and Vernon, California.

 History

 Bakery division began in 1971, and Restaurant division began in 1978.